FriquetLuca/ReaCH/README.md

 # ReaCHP

 > Instead of a single app, you're having multiple pages that can behave like app.
-So the routing is like PHP but all using JS.
+So the routing is like PHP but all using ReactJS (No SSR included).